demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/README.md

 This integration enables Cortex XSOAR to access and run commands on a terminal in a remote location (via SSH).

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-remoteaccessv2).
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-RemoteAccessv2).

-## Configure RemoteAccessV2 on Cortex XSOAR
+## Configure RemoteAccess v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for RemoteAccessV2.
+2. Search for RemoteAccess v2.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |